-For the fact of the matter is that here in Spain, as in so many other countries, the delicate balance of power between labour and capital has shifted inexorably in the latter’s favour.
+For the fact of the matter is that here in Spain, as in so many other countries, the delicate balance of power between labor and capital has shifted inexorably in the latter’s favor.
 As a consequence employers can demand – and offer – pretty much whatever they want from new workers.

 While the country’s senior ministers can barely string even the most elementary of sentences together in English, at least without making a complete pr*ck of themselves, many restaurants in the big cities are advertising for candidates with a perfect command of at least two foreign languages.

 What’s more, it’s not unusual for traveling sales reps to be required to provide not only their own car but also its own petrol; many supervisors and middle managers are often “asked” to work well in excess of the statutory 48-hour working week, with no prospect of over-time; and thousands of interns are putting in full-time shifts day after day in exchange for little more than their lunch money and bus fare home.